ckz8780/drf_user_manager/README.md

 Provides the ability to add/update/delete users via a Django REST API.
 No listing capabilities are allowed.
 This is a "write only" API.

+*This API implements a number of automated tests to ensure proper functionality*

 ## Tests implemented:

 #### Setup: